tyrone-sudeium/aethebot/README.md

 ## Debugging in Visual Studio Code

 Currently only works with Node.js.
+Always make sure your TypeScript version is set to "Use Workspace Version", because Yarn requires a patched TypeScript.

 ### With Node Installed